deepaksibm/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   Nested scheme for `boot_volume`:
   - `name` - (Optional, String) The name of the boot volume.
   - `encryption` - (Optional, String) The type of encryption to use for the boot volume.
+- `total_volume_bandwidth` - (Optional, int) The amount of bandwidth (in megabits per second) allocated exclusively to instance storage volumes
 - `dedicated_host` - (Optional, Forces new resource, String) The placement restrictions to use the virtual server instance.
 Unique ID of the dedicated host where the instance id placed.
 - `dedicated_host_group` - (Optional, Forces new resource, String) The placement restrictions to use for the virtual server instance.
 Unique ID of the dedicated host group where the instance is placed.
 - `force_recovery_time` - (Optional, Integer) Define timeout (in minutes), to force the `is_instance` to recover from a perpetual "starting" state, during provisioning.
 And to force the is_instance to recover from a perpetual "stopping" state, during removal of user access. **Note** The force_recovery_time is used to retry multiple times until timeout.